 Chromebooks for Education Our Chromebooks are different than the consumer version available to the public.
 As a GoogleApps for Education school, we are able to set-up and control the Chromebooks through a web-based "management" page.
 This means we can apply specific policies to groups of students such as allowing only certain apps to be installed or differentiating apps based on individual student needs!

 Daily Check in Procedures: Within the first 5 minutes: 1.
 Begin daily bell ringer 2.
 Homework out.
 3. Respond to the introductory activity within the first 10 minutes.
 This will vary from day to day, based on the bell ringer.
 4. After instructions, begin the lesson.

 With the transition into 6th grade, I am sure there are many concerns.
 I am here for any questions that you may have.
 Please feel free to contact me anytime.
 My email is email@example.com and the phone number is 219-987-8810 ext.
 3601

 For a prompt response, email is the best tool to reach me.
 I check it multiple times a day.Please check this site frequently for updates on chapters, homework, projects, and other important information.
-I look forward to the 2015/2016 school year.
+I look forward to this school year.
 It is going to be a fantastic year.

 Ms. M's favorite quote